NVIDIA/open-gpu-kernel-modules/README.md

 ## How to Report Issues

-Problems specific to the Open GPU Kernel Modules can be reported in the Issues section of the https://github.com/NVIDIA/open-gpu-kernel-modules repository.
+Problems specific to the Open GPU Kernel Modules can be reported in the 'Issues Section' of the https://github.com/NVIDIA/open-gpu-kernel-modules repository.

 Further, any of the existing bug reporting venues can be used to communicate